-3.06 VR&E Division Performance Standards and Evaluations
+3.05 VR&E Division Performance Standards and Evaluations

 The Director of VR&E Service, in collaboration with the OFO and area field directors, develops the VR&E Division's performance standards.
-Some performance standards are nationally developed (VRC, EC, VREO and AVREO), while the performance standards for a PSS are developed locally.
+Some performance standards are nationally developed (VRC, EC, VREO and AVREO performance standards are located in Appendix AI, VRC, EC, VREO and AVREO Position Descriptions and Position Announcements), while the performance standards for a PSS are developed locally.